Terry Hennessey: Coaching career

 Hennessey was forced to retire at the end of the 1972–73 campaign and initially went into coaching.
 After taking a position (for the second time) as an assistant coach of Tulsa Roughnecks in 1980, he took over as manager mid-season in 1981, replacing Charlie Mitchell.

 In 1983 Hennessey led Tulsa to the NASL championship, winning Soccer Bowl '83 by a 2–0 score over Toronto Blizzard.
 However, the team's financial instability led him to resign after the season.

+Personal life and death

+Hennessey was the cousin of Wales goalkeeper Wayne Hennessey, who has over 100 caps for the national team.

+Hennessey died on 8 August 2025, at the age of 82.